 When you talk to tenants in other locations and perhaps other shopping centres, gauge their experience, successes, and relevance for another business location.

 Franchisee Owner Manager Motivation

 The franchisee has a much greater motivation to succeed than does even the best store manager.
 A franchisee has made a significant financial investment in the assets of his or her business.
 He or she has made a conscious choice to be self-employed and sees being part of a franchise system as a way to achieve life goals.

 That franchisee will do everything possible to ensure the business succeeds, and the franchisee-franchisor relationship differs dramatically from the chain store’s employee-employer relationship.

-All parties involved in a retail shopping centre as an investment, including the landlord, the customers, and other tenants, profit from the positive decisions you make in selecting the best tenant for the property and shop.
-That tenant selection is based on the retail offerings available and the match of the tenant to the customer profiles and requirements.
+All parties involved in a retail shopping centre as an investment, including the landlord, the customers, and other tenants, profit from your positive decisions in selecting the best tenant for the property and shop.
+That tenant selection is based on the retail offerings available and the tenant’s match to the customer profiles and requirements.